Lab 01: Dealing with Spatial Data in Python

 As you can see, we now zoomed in to the city center quite a lot.
 You can adjust the parameters yourself and test more!

-Meanwhile, you may wonder whether we can overlay multiple dataframes
+Meanwhile, you may wonder whether we can overlay multiple DataFrames

 into the map?
 The answer is yes.
 Here is a sample code: